Sri Lanka Scout Association: Rover Scouts

-Youth between the Age 17 and 26 years are eligible to be trained as Rover Scouts.
+Youth between the ages of 17 and 26 years are eligible to be trained as Rover Scouts.

 A Rover Scout working for the B.P.
 Award must maintain a Record Book (not his personal Log Book) from the date he was invested as a Rover Scout for a minimum of 2 years.

-In the first half of the book he will record every Crew Meeting he attended and every C-I-C he was present at.
+In the first half of the book, he will record every Crew Meeting he attended and every C-I-C he was present at.
 He will give the date of the meetings, their duration, and the important events of the programme.
 He should have attended a minimum of 24 Crew Meetings and 6 C-I-C meetings, to be eligible for the B.P.
 Award.

 Special sections

 Air Scouting and Sea Scouting are different ways of delivering the programme, and are not separate organisations.
 They are based on the same fundamental Scouting Aims & Methods.
 Sea and Air Scouts follow the core balanced programme for their section but usually add a nautical or aeronautical twist to the programme and activities.